Lukium/palworld-admin/README.md

 - ⚪ Create RCON Log<br>
 - 🟢 display HEX UID for easy Save Identification
 </details>

-## **Installation:**
-- Simply download the binary that matches your OS and run it.
-- I recommend creating something like c:\Palworld Server, or c:\Palworld-Admin, or something simple like this
-- **IMPORTANT:** DO NOT RUN IT FROM YOUR DESKTOP, OR ANYTHING LIKE MY DOCUMENTS OR DOWNLOADS (DIRECTORIES THAT CAN BE SYNCED BY ONE DRIVE).<br>
-This will cause the Dedicated Server Install to fail.

-## **To access the Remote Server Manager:**
-- Run the binary on your host using the -r -mp flags:<br>
-  For Windows: `palworld-admin.exe -r -mp [managementpassword]` _Also works with -console version_<br>
-  For Linux: `palworld-admin -r -mp [managementpassword]` _Make sure to `chmod + x` first_
-- Make sure port 8210 is open and forwarded
-- Access it with your browser of choice by navigating to http://[HOSTIP]:8210

-**Important:**
-The remote manager does not have RCON built in.
-You still want to use the windows version to access the server managed in Linux via RCON

-## How to run directly from the code:
-- Install python, at least 3.11
-- Install poetry `pip install poetry` make sure you add it to your PATH
-- Download the code to a directory
-- From that directory run `poetry install`
-- Then run `poetry run python main.py`
-- Profit

-## How to transition from an existing server:
-- **MAKE A BACKUP**
-- Download the newest version of the app
-- Go to Local Server Manager in the main menu
-- Click `Install | Update` > `Confirm` > Wait for it to finish
-- Go to your backup and copy the directory:
-`steamapps/common/PalServer/Pal/Saved` **FROM** your backup and overwrite that same directory inside the steamcmd that my app creates
-- Restart the app > Local Server Manager
-- You should now see the existing options of your server
-- Modify them as needed, including adding an Admin Password (this is the RCON password as well)
-- Click the button to update settings (This will save the changes)
-- Click Start Server, take note of the Local IP / RCON port / Admin Pass
-- Switch to RCON window
-- Enter the Local IP / RCON port / Admin
-- Click Connect
-You should now be connected to the server via RCON

 ## Troubleshooting:
 ### 1. Failure to Install/Launch Server: